martinfuchs/DepthKit/README.md

 	- scrub through the timeline by clicking on the bar with the yellow tickers.
 You should see the footage playing back in 3d with matched temporal and depth alignment

-ASDWEC moves you in 3D space.
-Mouse rotates the camera.
+Clicking and dragging the mouse rotates the camera.
+ASDW moves you like a first person video game.
+E and C boom up and down in space.
+R+Q rotate.
 "Reset view" button helps when you mess it up or get lost.

 # EXPORTING